expyriment/documentation/Installation.OSX.rst

     While Expyriment on MacOS will work perfecly fine for designing and implementing your experiments, we do not recommend to use MacOS to run an actual experiment (i.e. test participants)!

+**Expyriment will return a scaled screen in window mode**

+    MacOS currently does not seem to allow non-scaled (HiDPI) PyGame windows.
+This means that when in window mode, the Expyriment screen will be in scaled coordinates, and not in pixel coordinates of the monitor.
+To get a proper non-scaled screen, display scaling has to be switched off in system settings.

 .. _Python 3.12.1: https://www.python.org/ftp/python/3.12.3/python-3.12.3-macos11.pkg
 .. _ffmpeg: https://evermeet.cx/ffmpeg/ffmpeg-5.1.zip